Podcasts

 In this episode, Richard discusses the planning battle over a relic of the Cold War in Cambridge and asks what does it tell us about ourselves?
 Read more

-Controlling Demolition in Planning and the Save Britain's Heritage Lancaster Case - Richard Harwood OBE QC
+Controlling Demolition in Planning and the Save Britain's Heritage Lancaster Case - Richard Harwood OBE KC

 A short history of short cuts in the planning system